 The igniter worked but the visco fuse did not light.
 This can be caused if the fuse was damaged, got damp or you have inserted the fuse wrongly into a Talon igniter.

 The firing system is working but the igniter did not work.
 This could be caused by a fault with the firing system, with that specific cue or igniter, or your system is running low on power.
-Another cause sometimes is a faulty firework (such as one bursting on the ground) damaging your cabling.
+Another cause sometimes is that your wires are shorted on that igniter.

 So it is always good to have a backup plan.
 Usually in this case it involves manually firing the item in question.
 You will need to consider beforehand whether you want to do this immediately (legging it up to the firework in question with a portfire or blow torch) or to fire it after the main show.
 You could of course simply leave it out of the display completely and move on to the next firework.

 With cakes and barrages with two fuses, the reserve fuse can be used to manually light the firework.
 With single fuse fireworks you will need to assess whether there is any visco safety fuse left or not.
 For example if the failure is because the fuse did burn but then went out, you are best to avoid trying to relight it.
 But if the igniter failed you will most likely still have a complete safety fuse left to light.
 There’s a lot more advice about hand firing in my Lighting Fireworks By Hand section.